lukablaskovic/lukablaskovic.github.io/README.md

 Hi! 👋🏻

 I am a Full Stack Developer and IT enthusiast based in Croatia.
-With a strong passion for creating exceptional software, I am committed to utilizing my expertise to positively impact the lives of those around me and contribute to the ever-evolving world of technology.
+With a strong passion for creating great software, I am committed to utilizing my expertise to positively impact the lives of those around me and contribute to the ever-evolving world of technology.

-I am the founder and main developer of [Macroquiet Game Development Studio](https://macroquiet.com/), where we are fervent about creating captivating gaming experiences.
-The studio encapsulates my deep-seated passion for game development and encapsulates my lifelong commitment to innovation in technology.

 Feel free to reach out if you have any inquiries, project ideas, or just want to say hello!
 You can contact me through the following:
 <div align="center">